Kukunian Expedition

-The Kukunian Expedition (Կուկունեանի արշաւանքը) was an attempt by a small group of Armenian nationalists from the Russian Empire to launch an armed expedition across the border into the Ottoman Empire in 1890 in support of local Armenians.
+The Kukunyan Expedition (Կուկունեանի արշաւանքը) was an attempt by a small group of Armenian nationalists from the Russian Empire to launch an armed expedition across the border into the Ottoman Empire in 1890 in support of local Armenians.

 Background

 The Armenian Revolutionary Federation was the Armenian organization of Armenian national movement active in the region.
 The leader of the expedition was a former student, Sarkis Kukunian (1866–1913).
 Like many other Russian Armenians, he was concerned with the fate of Ottoman Armenians living under the rule of the Sultan Abdul Hamid II.
-Initially, Kukunian had the backing of the leading Armenian nationalist party in Russia, the Dashnaks, but they soon tried to dissuade him from embarking on such an unrealistic scheme.
+Initially, Kukunyan had the backing of the leading Armenian nationalist party in Russia, the Dashnaks, but they soon tried to dissuade him from embarking on such an unrealistic scheme.

 With financial support from wealthy Armenians living in Tbilisi and Baku, Kukunian was able to buy weapons and raise a volunteer force of 125 men.

 Conflict

-Kukunyan went ahead with his expedition and his volunteer force set off on September 27, 1890.
+Kukunyan went ahead with his expedition and his volunteer force set off on 27 September 1890.
 They crossed the border but ran low on food supplies and after a clash with Turkish and Kurdish troops, they retreated to Russia.
 Here they were intercepted by Cossacks who arrested 43 members of the expedition.
 The Russian authorities treated any Armenian nationalist activity within their empire with deep suspicion and the arrested members were put on trial.
 They had fought under a banner with the initials "M.H.", which could stand for either "Mother Armenia" or "Union of Patriots" in Armenian.
 The prosecutor at the trial, which took place in Kars in 1892, alleged that the letters meant "United Armenia", another possible – and more subversive – interpretation.
 27 of the accused were convicted and exiled to Siberia.